Castux/SnakeEyes/docs.md

 The entire contents of the Lua `math` library are in the global environment: `abs`, `acos`, `asin`, `atan`, `ceil`, `cos`, `deg`, `exp`, `floor`, `fmod`, `huge`, `log`, `max`, `maxinteger`, `min`, `mininteger`, `modf`, `pi`, `rad`, `random`, `randomseed`, `sin`, `sqrt`, `tan`, `tointeger`, `type`, `ult`

+### write

+Although the `io` library is not available, the `write` function is provided to replace `io.write`, and works similarly.

+### plot(die [, label])

+Plots a single die: probabilities as a bar chart, and for a die with non boolean outcomes, the two cumulative distributions overlaid as lines.
+The optional `label` string is used in the plot's legend.

+### plot(die1 [, label1], die2 [, label2], ...)

+Plots the probabilities for multiple dice in a single plot, as lines.
+Each die can be followed by an optional string argument that will be used a label in the legend.

+### plot_cdf(die1 [, label1], die2 [, label2], ...)

+Similar to `plot` for multiple dice, but plots the cumulative distributions instead (probabilities of outcomes lower than or equal).
+Cannot be used with boolean-valued dice.

+Alternatively, the function can take a single table argument containing the dice and labels.

+### plot_cdf2(die1 [, label1], die2 [, label2], ...)

+Similar to `plot` for multiple dice, but plots the opposite cumulative distributions instead (probabilities of outcomes greater than or equal).
+Cannot be used with boolean-valued dice.

+Alternatively, the function can take a single table argument containing the dice and labels.

+### plot_transposed(die1 [, label1], die2 [, label2], ...)

+Plots multiple dice so that each die is a column of all its outcomes in a stacked bar chart.
+This can be useful to visualize and compare dice with a low number of outcomes.

+Alternatively, the function can take a single table argument containing the dice and labels.

+### plot_raw(labels, datasets, stacked, percentage)

+The library exposes the internal plotting function, for maximum flexibility. `labels` is an array of labels (the X axis) and `datasets` is an array containing the datasets to plot.
+Each dataset should be an array of values (same size as `labels`) and can optionally contain the following fields:

+- `label`: the name to use for the dataset in the legend
+- `type`: by default the charts are lines, but this can be set to the string `"bar"` instead

+If `stacked` is true, the graph will be stacked bars and/or lines, and if `percentage` is true, the Y axis will be displayed as percentages instead of direct values.

 ## `Die` object

 ### Die:summary()

 Returns a string that summarizes the die: the sorted list of outcomes with their probabilities, as well as the cumulative distributions (probability to be lower or higher than a given outcome).

+This is what is also returned when a `Die` is converted to a string using `tostring` (and therefore when using `print`).

 ### Die:compute_stats()